bitrise-io/devcenter/_articles/en/tutorials/how-to-use-the-generic-file-storage.md

 * [Downloading a file using the File Downloader Step](/tutorials/how-to-use-the-generic-file-storage/#downloading-a-file-using-the-file-downloader-step)
 * [Downloading and exporting a file using a Script Step](/tutorials/how-to-use-the-generic-file-storage/#downloading-and-exporting-a-file-using-a-script-step)

-### Downloading a file using the File Downloader step
+### Downloading a file using the File Downloader Step

 Assuming the file's `GENERIC FILE STORAGE` URL is assigned to `BITRISEIO_MY_FILE_ID_URL`, the Step would look like: